Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Introduction

-The main contributions of this work are summarized below. \begin{itemize} \item A novel memetic algorithm called METS is proposed for solving GVRP-PCAFS.
-The algorithm has three novelties: a SCTS strategy to promote solution diversity, a comprehensive fitness evaluation function for effectively controlling diversity and feasibility among population, and a highly efficient local search procedure with specialized move operators tailored to GVRP-PCAFS. \item Experiments show that METS discovers 31 \textbf{new} best-known solutions out of 40 instances in the existing benchmark set, demonstrating improvements by large margin over current state-of-the-art methods. \item A new large-scale benchmark set for GVRP-PCAFS is established based on real-world logistics data collected from Beijing, featuring problem instances with up to 1,000 customers.
-Both the benchmark instances and the source code of METS will be made publicly available to support future research. \end{itemize}
+The main contributions of this work are summarized below. \begin{itemize} \item A novel memetic algorithm called METS is proposed for solving GrVRP-PCAFS.
+The algorithm has three key components: a SCTS strategy to promote solution diversity, a comprehensive fitness evaluation function for effectively controlling diversity and feasibility among population, and a local search procedure with specialized move operators tailored to GrVRP-PCAFS. \item Experiments show that METS discovers 31 \textbf{new} best-known solutions out of 40 instances in the existing benchmark set, demonstrating improvements by large margin over current state-of-the-art methods. \item A new large-scale benchmark set for GrVRP-PCAFS is established based on real-world logistics data collected from Beijing, featuring problem instances with up to 1000 customers.
+The benchmark instances and the source code of METS are open-sourced to support future research. \end{itemize}

 The rest of the article is organized as follows.
 Section~\ref{sec:sec2} presents the problem description and literature review.
-Section~\ref{sec:methods} first introduces the novel features of METS, followed by the description of its framework.
+Section~\ref{sec:methods} first introduces the key features of METS, followed by the description of its framework.
 Section~\ref{sec:exp} compares METS with existing methods on existing benchmark set and the new benchmark set introduced in this work.
 Finally, conclusions and future directions are provided in Section~\ref{sec:conclusion}.